-Further, the BC Liberals opposed the victim rights diminishing legislation known as No-Fault, which the BC NDP passed in the Summer legislative session of 2020.
+Further, the BC United opposed the victim rights diminishing legislation known as No-Fault, which the BC NDP passed in the Summer legislative session of 2020.

-In October of 2020, the BC Liberals have released a statement:
+In October of 2020, the BC United have released a statement:

-While the BC Liberals failed to modernize previously when they have had control of the government, they have since shown interest in modernization, and have opposed BC NDP No-Fault legislation that repeals victim rights further.
-Therefore we give the BC Liberals a GRADE of C+.
+While the BC United failed to modernize previously when they have had control of the government, they have since shown interest in modernization, and have opposed BC NDP No-Fault legislation that repeals victim rights further.
+Therefore we give the BC United a GRADE of C+.